jarrensj/pb/README.md

 # Photo Booth

-Photo Booth is a web application built with Next.js that allows users to take photos, add fun overlays using Nouns, and manage these images with integrated wallet connections.
-This project was created for ETHGlobal 2024, and features a gallery displaying all uploaded images linked to the users' wallets.
+Photo Booth is a web application built with Next.js that allows users to take photos, add fun overlays including Nouns glasses and their ENS, and see all images uploaded by users from the same event.
+This project was created for ETHGlobal 2024.

 ## Features

 - **Take a Photo**: Users can take a photo directly from the app.
-- **Add and Drag Overlays**: Fun overlays, including Nouns, can be added and positioned over the photo.
+- **Add and Drag Overlays**: Fun overlays, including Nouns glasses and their ENS, can be added and positioned over the photo.
 - **Connect Wallet & ENS Overlay**: Users can connect their crypto wallet and drag an ENS overlay onto the photo.
 - **Overlay Management**: Users can delete existing overlays.
 - **User Feedback**: Notifications appear when users copy or download their photos.
-- **Gallery Page**: A gallery (/gallery) shows all photos uploaded by users, associated with their connected wallets for the event.
+- **Gallery Page**: A gallery (/gallery) shows all photos uploaded by users.

 ## Technologies Used